Table of Contents

 Most charge controllers have a fuse built in.
 If your solar panels and MPPT battery charger have a fuse built in, yours likely has one as well.
 These protect the circuits from your batteries to your electric loads.
 This fuse is located on the positive battery line.
 It’s rated for 10 Amp.

 The MPPT charge controller allows you to lower voltage and increase current as needed.
 When you use an MPPT battery fuse, make sure you use the right one.
-Fusing your solar panel system improperly poses many risks.
+Fusing your battery post solar panel system improperly poses many risks.
 Always choose the correct wire size and type to ensure optimal performance, reliability, and longevity.

 If you’re building a solar system, you need to determine the size of the fuse to connect your MPPT and battery.
 Most of the fuses are 50 amps, so you’ll need to choose one that matches the amp rating of the battery bank.
 In some cases, you might need a larger or smaller fuse depending on the battery bank and charge controller’s power ratings.
 Before installing a battery, however, you must turn off the solar panels.